Milton, Ont., woman identified as Canadian killed in Istanbul attack: reports

-A Canadian woman killed in an attack on a Turkish nightclub is being identified as Alaa Al-Muhandis.
+TORONTO — Global Affairs Canada has confirmed the Canadian woman killed in an attack on a Turkish nightclub is Alaa Al-Muhandis.

-Several Canadian media outlets are reporting Al-Muhandis is a 39-year-old mother of two from Milton, Ont.

-She is one of the 39 people killed, most of them foreign tourists, when a gunman opened fire at the popular Reina nightclub during New Year's celebrations.
+She was one of the 39 people killed, most of them foreign tourists, when a gunman opened fire in a popular nightclub in Istanbul during New Year's celebrations.

+Ghada Saad, a friend of Al-Muhandis, said the 29-year-old lived in Milton, Ont., with her husband and two children.

+She said she met her two years ago when Al-Muhandis hired her to help with a baby shower for her youngest son.

 In a Facebook post Monday, Conservative leadership candidate and Milton MP Lisa Raitt expressed condolences to Al-Muhandis's family and neighbours.